adambernard55/Knowledge/Knowledge/SEO/4_ai-and-automation/1_using-ai-for-seo/9_seo-prompt-library.md

 >
 > The tone should be helpful, not demanding.
 The goal is to inform them of the broken link and suggest my resource as a useful replacement."

----

-### **Minor Updates to Existing Files**

-To make your knowledge base even more cohesive, add small pointers to this new library in your existing tactical files.

-**1. In `ai-keyword-research.md`:**
-*   At the end of the "Practical Workflow" section, add:
-    > "For specific prompt examples to use in this workflow, see our [[10_seo-prompt-library|SEO Prompt Library]]."

-**2. In `ai-content-optimization.md`:**
-*   In the "Readability and Tone Adjustment" section, add:
-    > "For ready-to-use prompts for rewriting and tone adjustment, refer to the [[10_seo-prompt-library|SEO Prompt Library]]."

-**3. In `schema-and-rich-results.md`:**
-*   In the "Implementation Methods" section, add a note:
-    > "You can use AI tools to quickly generate the JSON-LD code for various schema types.
-For examples, see our [[10_seo-prompt-library|SEO Prompt Library]]."